Types of Appointments

 University of Saskatchewan Misiwêskamik Postdoctoral Fellowship

-The University of Saskatchewan Misiwêskamik Postdoctoral Fellowship is funded through the U of S International Blueprint for Action, Connecting with the World.
-This is a competitive fellowship with the mandate of bringing international postdoctoral fellows to the U of S.
+Funded through the U of S International Blueprint for Action, Connecting with the World, this competitive fellowship has a mandate of bringing international postdoctoral fellows to the University of Saskatchewan.

-The Banting Postdoctoral Fellowship provides funding to the very best postdoctoral applicants, both nationally and internationally, who will positively contribute to the country’s economic, social and research-based growth.
+Banting Postdoctoral Fellowships program provides funding to the very best postdoctoral applicants, both nationally and internationally, who will positively contribute to the country’s economic, social and research-based growth.
+The objective of the Banting Postdoctoral Fellowships program is to:

 Mitacs Elevate offers postdoctoral fellows a two-year professional development plan and collaborative research project, building capacity for the next generation of R&D management leaders mitacs.ca/en/programs/elevate.